Chymyst/chymyst-core/docs/chymyst02.md

 Since the chemical machine does not support mutable global state, we could try to pass `a` and `b` as additional values along with `read()` and `readResult()`.
 However, this is a cumbersome workaround that mixes unrelated concerns.
 The `read()` and `readResult()` molecules should be concerned only with the correct implementation of the concurrent access to the `readResource()` operation.
-These molecules should not be carrying some arbitrary additional values that are used by other parts of the program and are completely unrelated to the `readResource()` operation.
+These molecules should not be carrying any additional values that are used by other parts of the program and are completely unrelated to the `readResource()` operation.

 This problem — breaking the code into parts at risk of losing access to local variables — is sometimes called ["stack ripping"](https://www.microsoft.com/en-us/research/publication/cooperative-task-management-without-manual-stack-management/).